algorandfoundation/ARCs/ARCs/arc-draft_asa_url_templating.md

 ---
 arc: <to be assigned>
 title: Templating of NFT ASA URLs for mutability
-description: A proposal to allow a templating mechanism of the URL so that changeable data in an asset can be substituted by a client, proving a mutable URL.
+description: A proposal to allow a templating mechanism of the URL so that changeable data in an asset can be substituted by a client, providing a mutable URL.
 author: Patrick Bennett / TxnLab Inc. (@pbennett)
 discussions-to: #arcs in Algorand Discord
 status: Draft